 Although you have to look super gorgeous on your big day, it’s not all about the bride, and the groom needs to look tip-top too.
-The team at Marc Wallace have given us the lowdown about SUIT dos and don’ts.
-Listen up lads!
+The team at Marc Wallace have given us the lowdown on suit rules.
+These are the dos and don’ts, so listen up lads!

 The style over the last few years has been cut very narrow, becoming a high street look.
 At Marc Wallace we’ve introduced a classic width lapel on our ready to wear collection.
 With a tailored suit you can choose the width lapel you require.
 Narrow gives a stylish, fashionable look, mid gives a timeless look and wide lapels are seen as traditional.